 |Supersized Personal Activity Vehicle | Tricycle e-bike by Zize Bikes

 |AddMotor Motan M-360 Cruiser 3-Wheel Semi-Recumbent Trike

 Although there are a handful of trikes to choose from, it’s pretty clear that if you’re 350lbs or under, then nothing beats the Addmotor Trikes and their price.
 And what’s really cool is that you can choose from their upright trike or a semi-recumbent.
 So, if you’d prefer to lean back while riding, you have that option.

-Although there are lots of other adult trikes to consider that will accommodate heavy riders, many of the cheaper ones will just not have a high enough weight limit to carry a substantially overweight person.
+Some of the best electric trikes will accommodate heavy riders.
+However, many of the cheaper ones don’t have a high enough weight limit to carry a substantially overweight person.

 Specialty Electric Bikes

 Some e-bikes are just built stronger and are more capable of exceeding the typical weight limit due to extra strong disc brakes, sturdy tires, and massive frames.
 Oftentimes, these bikes are mountain bikes that are built to withstand more.

 As you can see in the chart below, Zize Bikes has a few e-bikes that even carry up to 550 pounds total!
 In fact, their entire website focuses on bikes for overweight and obese people, and you can even shop by maximum weight capacity (load).

 |Time of Your Life 3.0 E-bike from Zize

 |A New Leaf 3.0 E-Bike (also from Zize)